ringcentral/ringcentral-embeddable/docs/integration/custom-tab.md

       opportunity: {
         "ui:field": "list",
         "ui:showIconAsAvatar": true, // optional, default true. show icon as avatar (round) in list },
+      section: {
+        "ui:field": "list",
+        "ui:navigation": true, // optional, default false. show list as navigation items, supported from v2.1.0. it can be used to navigate to another page
+      },
     },
     formData: {